-- · the resolution of the true-up components, including, in particular, the results of appeals to the courts regarding rulings obtained to date; - state and federal legislative and regulatory actions or developments, including deregulation, re-regulation, environmental regulations, including regulations related to global climate change, and changes in or application of laws or regulations applicable to the various aspects of our business; - timely and appropriate regulatory actions allowing securitization or other recovery of costs associated with Hurricane Ike; - timely and appropriate rate actions and increases, allowing recovery of costs and a reasonable return on investment; - · industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - weather variations and other natural phenomena; - changes in interest rates or rates of inflation; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - · actions by rating agencies; - · non-payment for our services due to financial distress of our customers; - the ability of Reliant Energy, Inc., now known as RRI Energy, Inc., and its subsidiaries and any successors to satisfy their other obligations to us, including indemnity obligations; - the outcome of litigation brought by or against us; - · our ability to control costs; - the investment performance of CenterPoint Energy, Inc.'s employee benefit plans; - our potential business strategies, including acquisitions or dispositions of assets or businesses, which we cannot assure will be completed or will have the anticipated benefits to us;
+- the resolution of the true-up components, including, in particular, the results of appeals to the Texas Supreme Court regarding rulings obtained to date; - state and federal legislative and regulatory actions or developments, including deregulation, re-regulation, environmental regulations, including regulations related to global climate change, and changes in or application of laws or regulations applicable to the various aspects of our business; - timely and appropriate regulatory actions allowing securitization or other recovery of costs associated with Hurricane Ike; - timely and appropriate rate actions and increases, allowing recovery of costs and a reasonable return on investment; - industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - weather variations and other natural phenomena; - changes in interest rates or rates of inflation; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - actions by rating agencies; - non-payment for our services due to financial distress of our customers; - the ability of RRI Energy, Inc. (RRI) (formerly known as Reliant Energy, Inc. and Reliant Resources, Inc.) and its subsidiaries and any successor companies to satisfy their obligations to us, including indemnity obligations; - the ability of NRG Retail, LLC, the successor to RRI's retail electric provider and our largest customer, to satisfy its obligations to us and our subsidiaries; - the outcome of litigation brought by or against us; - our ability to control costs; - the investment performance of CenterPoint Energy, Inc's employee benefit plans;

-- · acquisition and merger activities involving our parent or our competitors; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2008, which is incorporated herein by reference, and other reports we file from time to time with the Securities and Exchange Commission.
+- our potential business strategies, including acquisitions or dispositions of assets or businesses, which we cannot assure will be completed or will have the anticipated benefits to us; - acquisition and merger activities involving our parent or our competitors; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2008, which is incorporated herein by reference, and other reports we file from time to time with the Securities and Exchange Commission.